MODIFICATIONS TO HHI RULES FOR 2021 - revised 06.05.2021

 - All 2019 Gold Medalists who could not defend their titles in 2020 due to a postponement of their national championships may do so in 2021.

-- The 2019 World Hip Hop Dance Champions & 2019 World Battle Champions may defend their titles in the 2021 World Hip Hop Dance Championship and 2021 World Battles but must compete in their national championships and battles for 2021.
+- The 2019 World Hip Hop Dance Champions may defend their titles in the 2021 World Hip Hop Dance Championship but must compete in their national championships for 2021.

 - Dancers in Junior and Varsity crews who would have aged out of their division by the end of 2020 will be permitted to remain with their crew and compete through the 2021 World Hip Hop Dance Championship.
 For example: A 13-year-old turning 14 within the competition year (by 12/31) may compete in the junior and/or the varsity division.
 Likewise, an 18-year-old turning 19 within the competition year (by 12/31) may compete in the varsity and/or the adult division.

 - Adjusting the age restrictions to permit Junior and Varsity crew members aging out to remain with their crews through the 2021 World Championship is applicable to all HHI Championships in all countries.
 Following the conclusion of the 2021 World Championship the age restrictions will revert to the standard HHI Rules & Guidelines.

 - It is the decision of every HHI country whether to conduct a 2020 national championship.
-Due to the COVID-19, HHI is not mandating one.
+Due to the COVID-19 pandemic, HHI is not mandating one.

 - A 2020 and 2021 national championship cannot be conducted as one event.
 A decision can be made not to conduct or to postpone a championship in 2020 but one must be conducted in 2021, assuming government restrictions are followed, and conditions are safe.